 A draft document was derived from these consultations, circulated for presentation and consideration at the World Road Association Council at its October 2010 meeting.
 The main lines (identification of the Strategic Themes, structure of the Technical Committees, main issues to consider) were approved by the Council.
-The comments expressed since then by Council, Executive Committee and Technical Committee members contributed to the development of the current draft, which is submitted to Council for approval at its meeting prior to the World Road Congress in Mexico City in September 2011.
+The comments expressed since then by Council, Executive Committee and Technical Committee members, and later the outcome of the sessions of the 24th World Road Congress in Mexico City and the first meetings of new Technical Committees, contributed to the development of the current draft.
+This final version results from the decision made by the Council at its meeting in October 2012.